Atlantic goliath grouper

-The Atlantic goliath grouper or itajara (Epinephelus itajara), also known as the jewfish, is a saltwater fish of the grouper family and one of the largest species of bony fish.
-The species can be found in the west ranging from northeastern Florida, south throughout the Gulf of Mexico and the Caribbean Sea, and along South America to Brazil.
-In the west Pacific it ranges from Mexico to Peru.
-In the east, the species ranges in West Africa from Senegal to Cabinda.
+The Atlantic goliath grouper or itajara (Epinephelus itajara), historically known as the jewfish, is a saltwater fish of the grouper family and one of the largest species of bony fish.
+The species can be found in the West Atlantic ranging from northeastern Florida, south throughout the Gulf of Mexico and the Caribbean Sea, and along South America to Brazil.
+In the East Pacific it ranges from Mexico to Peru.
+In the East Atlantic, the species ranges in West Africa from Senegal to Cabinda.
 The species has been observed at depths ranging from 1 to 100 m.

 Etymology

-The Atlantic goliath grouper was historically referred to as the "jewfish".
-The name's origin is unclear.
+The Atlantic goliath grouper was historically referred to as the "jewfish", and there are several theories as to the name's origin.
 A 1996 review of the term's history from its first recorded usage in 1697 concluded that the species' physical characteristics were frequently connected to "mainstay caricatures of anti-Semitic beliefs", whereas the interpretation that the fish was regarded as kosher food had little support.
 Alternate explanations include derivation from the Italian word "giupesce", which means "bottom fish", or mispronunciation of the name "jawfish".
 In 1927, the New York Aquarium changed the fish's name to Junefish after protests.
 In 2001, the American Fisheries Society changed the name to "goliath grouper" after complaints that the nickname was culturally insensitive.

 Description

 The Atlantic goliath grouper can grow to lengths of 2.5 m and weigh up to 363 kg.
 The species ranges in coloration from brownish yellow to grey to greenish and has small black dots on the head, body and fins.
-Individuals less than 1 m in length have 3 to 4 faint vertical bars present on their sides.
+Individuals less than 1 m in length have three to four faint vertical bars present on their sides.
 The species has an elongate body with a broad, flat head and small eyes.
 The lower jaw has 3 to 5 rows of teeth with no front canines.
 The scales are ctenoid.
 The dorsal fins are continuous with the rays of the soft dorsal fin being longer than the spines of the first dorsal fin.
 The pectoral fins are rounded and notably larger than the pelvic fins.
 The caudal fin is also rounded.
 The species typically preys on slow moving fish and crustaceans.

 Habitat

 Adult individuals are typically found in rocky reefs, wrecks, artificial reefs, and oil platforms.
 The species can also be found in coral reef habitats, but are much more abundant in rocky reef environments.
 Juveniles mainly inhabit mangrove environments, but can also be found in holes and under ledges of swift tidal creeks that drain mangroves.
-Mangroves serve as an essential nursery habitat for the Atlantic goliath grouper and necessitate specific suitable water conditions to nurture healthy, sustained goliath grouper populations.
+Mangroves serve as an essential nursery habitat for the Atlantic goliath grouper and provide specific suitable water conditions to nurture healthy, sustained goliath grouper populations.
 Juvenile goliath groupers may remain in mangrove nursery habitats for 5 to 6 years before leaving towards deeper offshore reef habitats at around 1 meter in length.